Reader Question: Do I Need to Oil My Scalp?

 However, it's not necessary to oil the scalp.
 You may have an oily scalp that doesn't need any additional oil; yes, you can have dry black hair with an oily scalp.
 It may not be the norm, but it happens.
 Your hair is what requires moisture, which is why you apply products to it and not necessarily your scalp.

-- Use natural oils: Visit your local health food store or organic market.
-You'll probably find many items perfect for your hair, including natural oils like jojoba and coconut.
+Fortunately, it's easier than ever to find natural oils.
+In the recent past, it was hard to find anything besides olive oil in your local grocers.
+Anything as "exotic" as almond or coconut oil were usually only available at health food stores or organic markets.
+There are many options in natural oils, including jojoba and coconut.
 Jojoba oil is very similar to the sebum that your scalp produces; not only good for your hair, you can apply this oil to your entire body as a moisturizing treatment.
+Other great scalp-massaging oils include:

-- Oil as needed: You may not need to oil your scalp every day, even if this was common practice for you as a child.
+You may not need to oil your scalp every day, even if this was common practice for you as a child.
 Learn to recognize your hair's particular needs, which may differ season to season and can be very different from other people in your own family.
 Examine your scalp: Is it tight?
 Does it itch?
 Then maybe you could benefit from a light application of oil.
 If it feels smooth, it's not flaky and it's clean, then skip the oil.
 You may need to oil your scalp once a week or once a month.
 Winter might see a weekly scalp oiling, while this is a practice you skip in the summer.
+Bottom line on scalp oiling: do what feels right for you and your scalp and hair.